-- a) Offices that exist to serve purposes unrelated to the direct activities of the retail store. - b) Data centres, other than required to support the activities of the retail store. - c) Carpark areas leased to, or dedicated to the retail store. - d) Cleaning facilities that are not dedicated to the retail store being rated. - e) Storage areas for the retail store that are not adjacent to the retail store.
+- a) Offices that exist to serve purposes unrelated to the direct activities of the retail - b) Data centres, other than required to support the activities of the retail store. - c) Cleaning facilities that are not dedicated to the retail store being rated. - d) Storage areas for the retail store that are not adjacent to the retail store.